On New Democracy

 On New Democracy is a 1940 essay by Mao Zedong in which he established the concept of New Democracy during the Second Sino-Japanese War.
+Mao wrote the essay at a time when the Yan'an Soviet was expanding, it reflects his focus on developing a culture of mass politics.
+The essay discusses the new society to be formed after a successful revolution, envisioning a gradual transition to socialism through the leadership of the Chinese Communist Party and the "patriotic classes", which Mao defined as all anti-imperialist and anti-feudal people.

 History of text

 Mao wrote On New Democracy in early 1940 while the Yan'an Soviet was developing and expanding during the Second Sino-Japanese War.
 During this period, Mao was concerned about bureaucratization and sought to develop a culture of mass politics.
 In his view, mass democracy was crucial, but could be guaranteed only to the revolutionary classes.

+According to Mao, he re-read The Communist Manifesto many times during the process of drafting On New Democracy.

 Mao later expanded on the principles discussed in On New Democracy in his April 1945 report On the Coalition Government, delivered during the Seventh Congress of the Chinese Communist Party.

-These principles were then reflected in the Party's political views from 1949 to 1952, pursuant to which it was assumed that the initial new democracy would take ten years or more to transition to a socialist society.
-Later, the Soviet model became increasingly adopted by the Chinese Communist Party (CCP), and some of the ideas discussed in On New Democracy and On the Coalition Government were discarded.
+These principles were then reflected in the Chinese Communist Party (CCP)'s political views from 1949 to 1952, pursuant to which it was assumed that the initial new democracy would take ten years or more to transition to a socialist society.
+Later, the Soviet model became increasingly adopted by the CCP, and some of the ideas discussed in On New Democracy and On the Coalition Government were discarded.

+Academic Timothy Cheek writes that the essay's persuasive power arose from how it "made sense of China's history and, more important, gave Chinese readers a sense of purpose, hope, and meaning."